Skip to main content

 Name: _ga

 Purpose: By default, analytics.js uses the _ga cookie to store the user ID.
-It is used to differentiate between website visitors.
+It is primarily used to distinguish between website visitors.

 Name: _gid